 - Being African-American.

-These and other symptoms may be caused by esophageal cancer or by other conditions.
-Check with your doctor if you have any of the following problems:
+These and other signs and symptoms may be caused by esophageal cancer or by other conditions.
+Check with your doctor if you have any of the following: